 Through-routing of Northwestern and South Side trains began in November 1913 and as a result, some Northwestern Elevated cars were occasionally stored in the 61st/63rd Yards.
 Overhead trolley operation in the yards was discontinued at that time; apparently, the engineers had determined that the chances of a car getting stranded were not as great as they had feared.
 By this time, an additional car inspection shop had been built on the two most eastern tracks in the 61st Yard.
 Constructed of wood, it was long enough to accommodate two 8-car trains side by side, whereas the 61st Shops could only take a few cars on each track.

 In later years, the Lower 63rd Yard began to be used for materials storage as well as the storage of retired rolling stock.
-From 1922 to 1947, the Chicago, North Shore & Milwaukee also used it for merchandise dispatch.
 After the CRT and CSL were consolidated into the CTA in 1947, a connector track was constructed between the Lower 63rd Yard and the 63rd Street streetcar tracks.

 CTA Era Developments